hoz-map/DH151/Week1/Week1 Thinking Cap.md

 # Why does this website “speak” to you?

-# How does the mapping work, and does it “work?” i.e., in your opinion, does it do what it’s supposed to do?
+# How does the mapping work, and does it “work?”

 # What technologies does the map use?
-I.e. Google maps, leaflet, mapbox, etc?
 This map use ESRI ArcGIS.

 # If you could change something, what would it be?